The common symptoms of COVID-19 are similar to symptoms from a cold or the flu:

 The symptoms can vary from person to person and whether you have a fever or not, does not determine whether you have COVID-19 or not

-If you have COVID-19 symptoms you should:
+If you have symptoms of a respiratory infection or have COVID-19 symptoms

 This is because the vaccines are not 100% effective and there is therefore a small risk that you can be infected by COVID-19 even though you are vaccinated.
 In addition, it is not yet documented whether the vaccination prevents the vaccinated person from carrying the virus and subsequently spreading it to others without having any symptoms.